lewis6991/async.nvim/CONCURRENCY_MODEL.md

 This is similar to how Go handles concurrency.
 You use the `go` keyword to start a goroutine, but once you're inside that goroutine, you don't need special syntax for blocking operations.
-The key difference is that async.nvim adds structure—unlike Go goroutines, tasks in async.nvim form a hierarchy with automatic cleanup.

 ## How Tasks Execute